-Annually, approximately 50,000 individuals are diagnosed with head and neck cancer in the United States, and over 11,000 die of the disease.
+In 2016, it is estimated that 61,760 individuals will be diagnosed with head and neck cancer in the United States, with approximately 13,190 deaths from the disease.
 Most patients with head and neck cancer have metastatic disease at the time of diagnosis (regional nodal involvement in 43% and distant metastasis in 10%).

 Head and neck cancers encompass a diverse group of uncommon tumors that frequently are aggressive in their biologic behavior.
-Moreover, patients with a history of head and neck cancer have the potential to develop a second primary tumor, generally secondary to the habitual use of tobacco.
+Moreover, patients with a history of head and neck cancer have the potential to develop a second primary tumor, generally due to the habitual use of tobacco.

-These tumors occur at an annual rate of 3% to 7%, and 50% to 75% of such new cancers occur in the upper aerodigestive tract or lungs.
+These new primary tumors occur at an annual rate of 3% to 7%, and 50% to 75% of such new cancers occur in the upper aerodigestive tract or lungs.
 The incidence of tobacco-related head and neck cancer is decreasing.
 However, the incidence of cancer due to the human papillomavirus (HPV) continues to increase at a rate of 2% to 4% per year.

 The anatomy of the head and neck is complex and is divided into sites and subsites (Figure 1).
 Tumors of each site have a unique epidemiology, anatomy, and natural history, and require different therapeutic approaches.
 This chapter will review these lesions as a group and then individually by anatomic site.

 Head and neck cancer is more common in men, with 66% to 95% of cases by site occurring in men.
 The incidence by gender varies with anatomic location and has been changing as the number of female smokers has increased.
 The male-female ratio is currently 3:1 for oral cavity and pharyngeal cancers.
 Men currently are three times as likely to develop HPV-associated head and neck cancer; this imbalance in epidemiology is expected to become more pronounced in the next 20 years.
 In patients with Plummer-Vinson syndrome, the ratio is reversed, with 80% of head and neck cancers occurring in women.